Schinus

 Schinus is a genus of flowering trees and tall shrubs in the sumac family, Anacardiaceae.
 Members of the genus are commonly known as pepper trees.
 The Peruvian pepper tree (Schinus molle) is the source of the spice known as pink peppercorn.

+The species of Schinus are native to South America, ranging from Peru and northeastern Brazil to southern South America.
 Some species (e.g. Schinus terebinthifolia) have become an invasive species outside their natural habitats.
 Schinus polygama, although less well known, is also potentially weedy in mesic areas.

 Etymology

-The generic name is derived from the Greek word for Pistacia lentiscus, Σχίνος (schinos), which it resembles.
-Considerable historic confusion has existed as to the correct gender of the genus name; as of 2015, this has been resolved with the determination that the correct gender of Schinus is feminine (rather than masculine), and adjectival names within the genus must be spelled accordingly.

-Taxonomy

-Over time, a fair amount of reclassification has occurred within this genus, and earlier names may incorrectly continue to be used by those unaware of changes, including in some cases government departments and even textbooks.
-The name Schinus areira remains widespread, in Australia (the peppercorn tree) in particular, but this is now considered to be a variety of Schinus molle (var. areira).